sifferman/labs-with-cva6/labs/branch-prediction.md

 [![](./bp/2bc-prediction.svg)](https://docs.boom-core.org/en/latest/sections/branch-prediction/backing-predictor.html#the-two-bit-counter-tables)

+## Extra Credit

+Branches come in many patterns in real code, and it is not uncommon to find that different styles of branch prediction have value in different situations.
+Extend your predictor to contain a "Tournament" of two or more predictors, with a sensible mechanism for updating trust based on successful or failed predictions.

 ## Code Submission

 Submit to the Gradescope Autograder your modified `"bht.sv"` that implements a global two-level adaptive branch predictor.
 The autograder will verify the hit rate for several different programs, but your implementation will be verified manually.